shashanknow/portfolio/dataviz3&4.md

 ### Interview 1: Data Analyst, 25

-- _Q_:  What do you think the chart is trying to convey?
+- _Q_:  _What do you think the chart is trying to convey?_
-- _A_: It’s trying to tell me how number of different types of reported crimes have changed over the years.
-Phishing particularly stands out.
+- _A_: _It’s trying to tell me how number of different types of reported crimes have changed over the years.
+Phishing particularly stands out._
-- _Q_: Did you feel any confusion?
-If yes, what confused you?
+- _Q_: _Did you feel any confusion?
+If yes, what confused you?_
-- _A_: Not confusion but the numbers were too heavy, I would rather look at the percentage change along with rough numbers.
+- _A_: _Not confusion but the numbers were too heavy, I would rather look at the percentage change along with rough numbers._
-- _Q_: What do you wish was in the visualization to get the message better?
+- _Q_: _What do you wish was in the visualization to get the message better?_
-- _A_: I wish I could see what overall change in crime was i.e. all types combined
+- _A_: _I wish I could see what overall change in crime was i.e. all types combined._
-- _Q_: Who do you think is the intended audience for this?
+- _Q_: _Who do you think is the intended audience for this?_
-- _A_: Just general citizens.
+- _A_: _Just general citizens._

 ### Interview 2: Student - Music Major, 22

-- _Q_: What do you think the chart is trying to convey?
+- _Q_: _What do you think the chart is trying to convey?_
-- _A_: Out of the top 5 crimes mentioned in the chart, phishing has had a massive increase over the years in comparison to other crimes.
+- _A_: _Out of the top 5 crimes mentioned in the chart, phishing has had a massive increase over the years in comparison to other crimes._
-- _Q_: Did you feel any confusion?
-If yes, what confused you?
+- _Q_: _Did you feel any confusion?
+If yes, what confused you?_
-- _A_: Based on the secondary title,  I only think of phishing in the chart, but the main title says Top 5 crimes so I would want to see values for them as well in the beginning.
+- _A_: _Based on the secondary title,  I only think of phishing in the chart, but the main title says Top 5 crimes so I would want to see values for them as well in the beginning._
-- _Q_: What do you wish was in the visualization to get the message better?
+- _Q_: _What do you wish was in the visualization to get the message better?_
-- _A_: The initial stats for all crimes.
+- _A_: _The initial stats for all crimes.
 A percentage increase because the numbers are too big.
 Final percentage change in 5 years.
-Numbers are hard to remember.
+Numbers are hard to remember._
--  _Q_: Who do you think is the intended audience for this?
+-  _Q_: _Who do you think is the intended audience for this?_
-- _A_: It’s relevant to general public to raise awareness towards phishing.
-I can see this visualization useful in a corporate setting to stop phishing attacks on their employees.
+- _A_: _It’s relevant to general public to raise awareness towards phishing.
+I can see this visualization useful in a corporate setting to stop phishing attacks on their employees._

 ### What patterns in the feedback emerge?